EarthScope/libmseed/INSTALL.md

 A simple `make` on most Unix-like systems should build the library.

-The included Makefile should work for most Unix-like environments and most make variants.
+The included Makefile should work for most Unix-like environments and many make variants.
 It is known to work with GNU make, which, if not the default, is sometimes installed as `gmake`.

 The `CC`, `CFLAGS`, `LDFLAGS` and `CPPFLAGS` environment variables can be set